1986 Kalamata earthquake: Impact

-Other structures such as bridges and industrial facilities sustained little damage or were unaffected.
-At Elaiochori, located 7 km from Kalamata, at least 70 percent of its buildings were destroyed, leaving only 120 intact.
-Heavy damage also occurred in the villages of Verga, Poliani, Aris, Artemisia and Nedousa.

 Aftermath

 Rescuers immediately attended to two buildings in Kalamata; a collapsed apartment and another two-storey house where two people were trapped.
-They were accompanied by members of the Greek Army, Police and Fire Service.
+They were accompanied by members of the Greek Army, police and fire service.
 Rescuers pulled four survivors from the apartment building immediately.
 Another seven people were rescued the following afternoon.
 Rescue efforts were disrupted by curious onlookers, friends and family members of those trapped visiting the site.
 Rescue teams from France and Germany also assisted.

+The earthquake led to the founding of Kalamata Radio Station, now known as ERT Kalamata, initiated by transport and communication minister, Stefanos Tzoumakas.
+The emergency radio station setup was in a field in Asprochoma on 17 September with three presenters.
+A backup radio transmitter from Hellenic Radio in Rhodes was used by the station.

+The ferry at the service line inauguration ceremony was converted into a temporary refuge center before containers and tents were available.
 Many displaced individuals sought refuge across 30 campsites while their homes were reconstructed and some left the city for other areas such as Athens.
+Reconstruction of the city continued for five years.

 In 1987, Prime Minister Andreas Papandreou did not attend a memorial ceremony on the one-year anniversary of the earthquake, citing his busy schedule.
 Instead, he boarded a cruise with Dimitra Liani which sparked anger among the public.